fazleh2010/sparql-http/README.md

 ## downloadApp

-This is in general a download application.
+This is a download application.
 The image download part is implemented.
-The program takes a text file containing urls and downloads and save all the images.
+The program takes a text file containing urls and downloads all the images.

 ## Input and output
-The downloaded files will be stored in same of input file

-For example
 The sample input files in the following location
 /data

-The downloaded files will be stored in same location /data
+The downloaded files will be stored in same of input file /data

 ## pom.xml
-The program was written using simple artifact.
+A simple artifact is used.

 ## dependencies
 The program is written using core java.
-No external library as added and used.
+No external library is added to pom.xml.

 ## How To Run And Test